Fazer Café designed by Kokoro & Moi27 February,2014

 Established in 1891 by Karl and Berta Fazer and located in Helsinki district of Kluuvikatu, Fazer began life as a French-Russian conditory that has grown to become one of Finland’s largest food companies, working within the bakery, confectionery, and work-place restaurant sectors.
 Summer 2013 saw the return of Fazer’s café chain to Helsinki with locations in the centre of the city and in the districts of Munkkivuori and Tampere with more to follow.

-Design agency Kokoro & Moi worked with Fazer to develop a new brand identity for its café chain—which included logo, print, packaging, interior design and a clothing range—based around the bespoke typefaces Fazer Grotesk and Fazer Chisel drawn from signage that hung above Fazer Café’s original Kluuvikatu location.
+Scandinavian graphic design studio Kokoro & Moi worked with Fazer to develop a new brand identity for its café chain—which included logo, print, packaging, signage, interior design and a clothing range—based around the custom typefaces Fazer Grotesk and Fazer Chisel drawn from signage that hung above Fazer Café’s original Kluuvikatu location.

 Kokoro & Moi has confidently appropriated the limited brand aesthetic of the café’s past, a simple but interesting logotype and sign, and extended it, creating two uppercase typefaces.
 The proportions and forms of these have been well handled, mixing familiar and conventional letters with those with a little more distinctive character.
 Both reproduce well in flat and chiselled forms with a retrospective appreciation that should be perceived as authentic.